discos/doc/about/people.rst

 ---------------
 The *project manager* heads the whole DISCOS project and has in charge the software releasing.
-This responsibility is currently assegned to :ref:`aorlati`.
+This responsibility is currently assigned to :ref:`aorlati`.

 .. _support-scientist: